 Sponsor Licence: How Long Does It Take?

-It can take up to 8 weeks for a sponsor licence application to be processed under the standard service.
+According to Home Office guidance, it can take up to 8 weeks for a sponsor licence application to be processed under the standard service.

 We advise employers to work on the basis that their sponsor licence application will be processed in approximately 2 – 3 months, to allow for changes in Home Office processing status and other issues impacting processing times.

 Sponsor licences are processed by UKVI, (UK Visas and Immigration), which is the division of the Home Office responsible for administering the country’s visa system.
-UKVI is currently advising of delays to most UK visa categories due to priority being given to applications for the emergency Ukraine schemes, although sponsor licence applications are not said to be affected by these delays.
+UKVI is currently advising of delays to most UK application categories due to priority being given to applications for the emergency Ukraine schemes, although sponsor licence applications are not said to be affected by these delays.

 While UKVI offers a fast-tracked sponsor licence processing service (see below), it is highly over-subscribed as it is limited to a small number of applications every working day.